KumoCorp/kumomta/docs/changelog/main.md

 * Assigning `nil` via `msg:set_meta` would return a userdata wrapper around the underlying json `null` value when `msg:get_meta` was called for that key.
 We now map that as `nil`.
+* Various duration options (such as `idle_timeout`) once again accept bare integer values to mean that number of seconds as stated in the docs.
+  Previously, you would have to use a string like `"10 seconds"`.
+Now you can simply write `10`.
+This regressed long long ago, but is now resolved. #108